 Losing weight can be rough.
 Even when you think you're doing everything right, sometimes the scale refuses to budge.
 You might be tempted to fall for fad diets or weight-loss products that promise quick, miraculous results.
 But if it sounds too good to be true, it probably is.
 Or, at the very least, it's unsustainable and unhealthy.

-"Adopting healthy habits may not be easy, but most things in life that are worthwhile take work," says Bonnie Taub-Dix, registered dietician, creator of BetterThanDieting.com and author of Read It Before You Eat It: Taking You from Label to Table.
+"Adopting healthy habits may not be easy, but most things in life that are worthwhile take work," says Bonnie Taub-Dix, registered dietitian, creator of BetterThanDieting.com and author of Read It Before You Eat It: Taking You From Label to Table.